 While the order of phased installation can vary greatly, many plans prioritize surfaces, hardscapes, and shade in the early phases of the master plan.
 Surfaces are often used right away and help a landscape look attractive even as the plan is being implemented, while hardscapes establish the borders that will gradually frame the entire landscape.
 Shade is also important to implement early, as larger trees have slower growth cycles and will take longer to mature and provide their full benefits, so the sooner they are planted the sooner they will be providing that shade.
 Of course, depending on the exact budget and master landscaping plan, several phases may be implemented at once, or smaller phases may be spread out over a greater period.

-In addition to these potential phases, it is important to consider the final phase of installation – care and maintenance.
+In addition to these potential phases, it is important to consider the final step of installation – care and maintenance.
 Particularly when plants are young and the ground may still be settling, extra care may be needed to nurture plants and ensure they adjust to their new environment.
 Proper care, including pruning, fertilization, and pest control, will help keep the landscape looking just as attractive and inviting as it is from the first moment of installation.

 The Benefits of a Native Landscape

-Natives have a lot to offer and sometimes get a bad wrap for being messy or for not being flashy enough.
-While this can be true for some of them, there are quite a few Oregon native perennials, trees, shrubs, and ground covers that have the ability to really knock your socks off.
+There are quite a few Oregon native perennials, trees, shrubs, and ground covers that have the ability to really knock your socks off.

 Cornus nuttallii (Pacific Dogwood)